faqih28alam/RockPaperScissorsClassifier/README.md

 * Build Model: Import Dataset ✔
 * Build Model: Get/Save the Model ✔
 * Build Model: Evaluate Model on Validation Data 🚧
+* Test Model: Test Predict New Data 🚧
+* Build Streamlit: Create UI for Deploy the Model 🚧
+* Deploy Streamlit: Make it access to public 🚧
 * demo.gif: A 5-second recording of you playing against the AI. 🚧